Ice Hockey World Championships

 The rules of the games at the World Championships differ slightly from the rules of the NHL.
 For example, when there is a tie the IHWC uses only a single round of overtime, then uses shoot-outs to determine the winner.

-The 2020 Ice Hockey World Championships was cancelled due to the coronavirus pandemic.
-It will be the first time since 1988 that the event will not take place.
+The 2020 Ice Hockey World Championships was canceled due to the coronavirus pandemic.
+It was the first time since 1988 that the event will not take place.
 The 2021 event was also controversial, with co-host Belarus being stripped of its rights to hold the event due to concerns that it would be a propaganda coup for the country's leader Alexander Lukashenko.

 - More ice hockey major events